arosenaos/arosenaos.github.io/project.md

 ## Results

 After establishing the best random forest classifier determined by the optimum hyperparameters, I tested the models' accuracy by comparing the models predictions to observations from the test set.
 The accuracy was about 77.6%.
-Next, I leveraged the feature_importances function to identify the ranking of feature importance for APEs (Figure 4).
-Finally, I used the sklearn confusion matrix module to categorize the true positive, false positive, true negative and false negative outputs of the model (Figure 5).
+Next, I calculated feature importances to identify the order of importance for features in determining an APE (Figure 4).
+Finally, I plotted a confusion matrix to categorize the true positive, false positive, true negative and false negative outputs of the model (Figure 5).

 ![](assets/IMG/results.png){: width="1000" }